 There is no doubt that the Bird Hall inside the Bamberg Natural History Museum is one of the most precious gems among historical ornithological collections, displayed in a beautiful hall constructed in the early Classical style.

 The various showcases mostly contain European and exotic bird taxidermies and egg shells.
-Among them you can find a rare representative of the extinct Passenger Pigeon, one of the almost-extinct Owl Parrot from New Zealand, and a Quetzal.
+Among them you can find a rare representative of the extinct Passenger Pigeon.
+Another extinct species on display, the quagga, in the mammal section) , one of the almost-extinct Owl Parrot from New Zealand, and a Quetzal.

 Since the late 18th century, the stuffed birds have been assembled by Prince-Bishop Franz Ludwig von Erthal and his successors.
 The hall also contains some taxidermies, liquid preservations, skulls and skeletons of mammals, invertebrates, arthropods, mollusks and other specimen.
 Among them there is even a small variety of animals with limb deformations.